colyseus/proxy/README.md

 # Configuring Colyseus + PM2

 - Configure `RedisPresence`
-- Bind each instance of the server to a different port
+- Bind each instance of the server on a different port
 - Use PM2 to manage Colyseus instances

 ```typescript